Surfside Beach, Georgetown SC Personal Injury Attorneys

 - Proximate cause of injuries.
 This element requires a showing that the breach of duty proximately led to the victim’s injuries.

 - Proof of damages.
 The final element in a negligence claim requires evidence to substantiate the requested amount of damages.

 Our knowledgeable Georgetown personal injury lawyers can help you prove the necessary factors as we fight to get you the compensation you need.

-Secure the services of a skilled Georgetown personal injury lawyer to represent you in your claim
+Secure the services of an experienced Georgetown personal injury lawyer to represent you in your claim

 If you have been injured due to another’s reckless behavior in South Carolina, do not hesitate to get the help you need.
-The Georgetown personal injury attorneys at McGowan, Hood & Felder, LLC, have litigated numerous personal injury claims.
+The Georgetown personal injury attorneys at McGowan, Hood, Felder & Phillips, LLC, have litigated numerous personal injury claims.
 Put our experience to work in your personal injury matter.
-Call us today at 888-302-7546 or fill out our contact form to make an appointment for a free case evaluation at our Georgetown office.
+Call us today at 803-327-7800 or fill out our contact form to make an appointment for a free case evaluation at our Georgetown office.